Skip to main content

 Some operators explore relationships with affiliates in neighboring states:

-• Colorado Association of Recovery Residences (CARR): Established affiliate with training resources
+• Colorado Agency for Recovery Residences (CARR): Established affiliate with training resources

-• Missouri Association of Recovery Residences: Regional training opportunities
+• Missouri Coalition of Recovery Support Providers (MCRSP): Regional training opportunities

 • Iowa affiliates: Potential for cross-state networking (though Iowa also lacks an affiliate)